matthewfeickert/ubuntu-migration-checklist/README.md

 * Make a backup of SessionBuddy
 * Make a list of all Docker images to pull again
    - `docker images &> docker_images_manifest.txt`
+* Backup SSH keys (optional)

+## Dry Run

+Boot into the new OS from the thumb drive with the backup hard drive connected and verify that all files can be read

+## After Install
 * You will probably need to comment out the entry for Chrome in `/etc/apt/sources.list.d/google.list` to avoid a conflict with `/etc/apt/sources.list.d/google-chrome.list`
    - `sed -e '/chrome/ s/^#*/# /' -i /etc/apt/sources.list.d/google.list`